cchudzicki-ocw-testing/8.323-spring-2023/content/pages/syllabus.md

 We recognize that students also learn a great deal from talking to and working with each other.
 We therefore encourage each student to make his/her own attempt on every problem and then, having done so, to discuss the problems with one another and collaborate on understanding them more fully.
 The solutions you submit must reflect your own work.
 They must not be transcriptions or reproductions of other people's work.
 Plagiarism is a serious offense and is easy to recognize.
 Don't submit work which is not your own.

 Problem sets are normally posted on the course website on Monday and will be due on Monday one week later.
 Any late problem set will be only counted as half credit.
 For example, if you get 90% on a late problem set, it will only count as 45%.
-However, your lowest problem set score will be discarded at the end of the semester; only the remaining n - 1 will be used in determining your grade.
+However, your lowest problem set score will be discarded at the end of the semester; only the remaining *n* − 1 will be used in determining your grade.

 ## Grading